Download your Choosing a QuickBooks ProAdvisor eBook…

 - How frequently will I experience staff-to-staff changeover?

 9. Technology expertise:

-- Are you up-to-speed from a technology perspective?
+- Are you up-to-speed with current technology?

 Some accountants aren’t technologically inclined, so you should look for a good match.